ThinkbotsAreFree/Airbender/README.md

 - execution based on code rewriting, making most stack manipulation words (dup, swapd, popop, ...etc.) obselete,
 - simple pattern matching,
 - a special "whirl" mode that automatically fires rules when the top of data stack matches a certain pattern,
-- a direct connection to other online developers, so apps can communicate through a common channel.
+- a direct connection to other online programs, so apps can communicate through a common channel,
+- several other minor goodies.

 ### The environment